SnapXL/SnapX/.github/CONTRIBUTING.md

 ## Getting started

 1. Fork the repo and create your branch from `develop`.
+Name it accordingly using the [Conventional branch standard](https://conventional-branch.github.io/).
 2. If you've added code that should be tested, add tests.
 3. If you've changed APIs or added new features, update the documentation.
 4. Ensure the test suite passes.